yulangz/rocketmq/RIP-34-Support-quorum-write-and-adaptive-degradation-in-master-slave-architecture.md

 As shown in the figure above, in the case of two copies, if inSyncReplicas is 2, the message will be returned to the client only after being copied in both mmaster and slave.
 In the three-copy case, if inSyncReplicas is 2, the message must be copied to the master and to one slave before it is returned to the client.
 In the four-copy case, if inSyncReplicas is 3, the message needs to be copied to any two slaves in addition to the master before it is returned to the client.
 The totalReplicas and inSyncReplicas can be flexibly set to meet the needs of users in various scenarios.

+Note:

+totalReplicas parameter does not affect the number of replicas that need ack.
+Its main functions are as follows:

+1. In RIP-32, lock quorum (refer to RIP-32) calculates the number of replicas to be locked according to the value of totalReplicas.
+For example, if totalReplicas = 3, it needs to lock 2 replicas to be successful.
+2. It will be a verification parameter.
+For example, when totalReplicas = 1, it will only get the local data when calling getMinOffset and getMaxOffset.
+It will also skip the pre-online process when totalReplicas = 1.

+Therefore, if the real number of replicas is not equal to the configured totalReplicas, the normal replication will not be affected, but lock quorum will not be as expected in the scenario of order message.

 ### Adaptive Degradation

 RIP-34 can perform adaptive synchronous replication degradation.
 The degradation criteria are as follows